Terminal-Africa/Terminal-Mobile-SDK-iOS/README.md

 `sizeUnit: String`

 The unit used to measure the size dimensions of the packaging.
-Only 'cm' is supported at this time..
+Only 'cm' is supported at this time.

 `weight: Double`